SantoshiBisht1479/NeoStoreApp/README.md

 ### Step 2:
-If you are developing the project without cloning then Add the below dependencies in your `pubspec.yaml` file and run `flutter pub get` to install the dependencies.
+If you are developing the project without cloning then add the below dependencies in your `pubspec.yaml` file and run `flutter pub get` to install the dependencies.

 ```
   flutter_bloc: ^6.1.1